Koko-66/Project1_Domus-mea-finance/README.md

 #### Header
 Header is the same throughout all pages and contains:
-- navigation bar at the top with the name of the current page highlighted;
+- navigation bar at the top with the name of the current page highlighted and a hover animation
 - hero image, logo and tagline providing a quick introduction of the business purpose.
 The header layout changes to fit in the mobile devices.
 Screenshots of these are available here:
 [Desktop layout](link)